ooronning/ChatExchange/README.md

     - ._seed
         - .data() # yields a bunch of seed data that needs to be added to new databases

-    - .parser # classes interpreting specific HTML pages as structured data
+    - .scraper # classes interpreting specific HTML pages as structured data
         - .TranscriptDay

     - ._obj_dict